THCLab/tda-standalone/README.md

 To control TDA you can use telnet connecting on the setup port and send commands.
 Supported commands:

-SEND host port - send last event to given TDA (via TCP) ROTA - generate rotate event
+SEN host port - send last event to given TDA (via TCP) ROT - generate rotate event
+LSE - list KERL
+IXN - generate interaction event

 ## Docker